 Under the Doctoral Training Partnership (DTP) scheme, the consortium - comprised of the Universities of Aberdeen, Dundee, Glasgow, Edinburgh, St Andrews, Stirling, Strathclyde and Glasgow School of Art - will consider applications for doctoral studentship awards in the majority of Arts and Humanities subjects.
 The consortium is organised through the Scottish Graduate School for Arts and Humanities.

 Applications for the studentship and to study with us should be done online.

 Further information on the studentships can be found on the Scottish Graduate School for Arts and Humanities website.

 Applicants will be notified by Monday 9 February 2015 if they have been selected to go forward to the AHRC selection panels.

-To register your interest for the AHRC studentships or ask about application process for study or funding, please contact the Graduate School office in the first instance.
+Please address inquiries abouit the application process for these awards to the Graduate School office in the first instance.

 If you have an academic enquiry, please contact the Graduate School Director.

 This article was published on Jan 15, 2015